 KCDF believes and upholds the fundamental freedoms and rights as contained in the International Charter on Human Rights and The Constitution of Kenya.
 These rights and values include:

-- Social Justice and Equity: Everyone deserves equal economic, political and social rights and opportunities
+- Equity: Everyone deserves equal economic, political and social rights and opportunities.

-- Respect: The rights and dignity of every human being irrespective of their social standing
+- Respect: We respect the rights and dignity of every human being and community irrespective of their social standing.

-- Integrity: Transparency, accountability and efficiency in our dealings with others
+- Integrity: We uphold transparency, accountability and efficiency in dealing with others and within.

-- Partnerships: Working with other partners and collaborators in a dedicated manner to the achievement of common targets and goals
+- Collaboration: We work with others in a dedicated manner towards the achievement of common goals.

 Our Thematic Focus